Dealing with menopause at work is a huge challenge for many women. And politicians know it. But too often, flexible working is the default answer.

 I thought the menopause was mostly hot flushes, and women carrying fans in their handbags all year round.
 “I feel like I’m having a hot flush,” women would joke in the office.
 This was the sum total of my understanding of what the menopause at work might be like.

 In an email from Dr Louise Newson, a GP and menopause specialist, her summary of what women need to deal with menopause at work is fairly unequivocal.
 “These women need help, not time off,” she writes.
+In other words, flexible working isn’t the quick fix it might seem to be.

 When we speak, Dr Newson elaborates on what she feels is the most effective support for menopause at work.
 “Yes, having time off is good,” she says.
 “But actually, as most women can have HRT, it is even better for them to have their hormones balanced.
 They need to be given the right education and support.
 They also need the right combination of diet, exercise and wellbeing advice.
 With that, they can not only stay at work but they can probably do a far better job.”